 An example virtual machine has been created for you, and is located in your team namespace.
 To begin reviewing it, access the OpenShift web console using the URL and credentials from your student page.
 Then, navigate to Virtualization > VirtualMachines > example-server2019.
 Select the YAML tab to view the yaml definition of the virtual machine.
 This can be used as a base for building other virtual machine definitions.

-Values that are used by templates can be placed into a file called values.yaml
+Variables that are used by templates can be placed into the values.yaml

 within the chart directory, which helm will automatically look for and use.
 These can be overriden if needed, but for our purposes, a simple values file will work.